laurarnichols/CrossSectionCalculations/SiVH3/Si-H_potential/README.md

 # Si-H Potential

-This calculation is to look at the total energy curve as a function of Si-H bond length.
+This calculation is to look at the total energy curve as a function of Si-H bond length to get an idea of how quickly (in length and vibrational quanta) the bond gets anharmonic.

 Choosing the bond betwen Si 107 and H 216.
 From VESTA, we have
 ```